Sarah Wescot-Williams

 Sarah A. Wescot-Williams (born 8 April 1956) is the leader of the Democratic Party of Sint Maarten and the first Prime Minister of Sint Maarten.
-Even though her party only managed to secure two seats in the Sint Maarten general election of 2010, she was selected as Prime Minister in the coalition agreement between United People and the Democratic Party.
+Wescot-Williams is the current President of Parliament, a role she has occupied on five separate occasions.
+Even though her party only managed to secure two seats in the Sint Maarten general election of 2010, she was selected as prime minister in the coalition agreement between United People and the Democratic Party.

 Following the collapse of the first Wescot-Williams cabinet in April 2012, she was again designated Prime Minister in the second Wescot-Williams cabinet installed on 21 May 2012.

-On 19 December 2014 Wescot-Williams was succeeded as prime minister by Marcel Gumbs.
+On 19 December 2014, Wescot-Williams was succeeded as prime minister by Marcel Gumbs.